Elderberries

 Price:

-NZ$ 8.18
+NZ$ 5.00

 Purchase Qty:

-A common ratio is 2 tablespoons of dried berries for 2 cups of water.
+To make elderberry tea, a common ratio is 1 tablespoon of dried berries for 1 cup of water.

 WARNING: You should not eat elderberries raw because they contain cyanogenic glycosides, which can cause nausea, vomiting, diarrhea, and stomach cramps; these toxins are neutralized by cooking, making the berries safe for syrups, jams, pies, and wines.
 Always cook elderberries thoroughly before consumption, as even ripe berries can cause illness when raw, and other parts of the plant (stems, leaves, roots) are also toxic.